Home | News | NSW Governor Margaret Beazley Visits Learning Links in Support of Children with Learning Difficulties

-On Friday 25 October, Learning Links Peakhurst proudly received a visit from Her Excellency the Honourable Margaret Beazley AO QC, Governor of New South Wales, to showcase the work being done to support children with learning difficulties in the St George region.
+On Friday 25 October, Learning Links Peakhurst proudly received a visit from Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales, to showcase the work being done to support children with learning difficulties in the St George region.

 The Governor is deeply committed to education and social justice, so the event highlighted the many educational and long-term challenges faced by children with learning difficulties and disabilities.
 Having grown up locally in Hurstville, it also provided an opportunity for the Governor to share in recent local successes, including the establishment and growth of Learning Links’ Prep 4 Preschool supported playgroup program for disadvantaged communities and the ‘Excellent’ rating being awarded to Learning Links Preschool – the top accolade from the Australian Children’s Education & Care Quality Authority (ACECQA).